-Accounting, Financial Management, and Economics 24 Organization and Management Domestic and International Policy Studies 20 24
+Accounting, Financial Management, and Economics 24

+Organization and Management 20

+Domestic and International Policy Studies 24

-- 3) In addition to the 48-quarter hours of graduate-level course credit, an acceptable thesis must be completed.
-Each thesis shall have an advisor and associate advisor, at least one of whom must be from either the Department of Systems Management or the Department of National Security Affairs. - 4) The program must be approved by the respective chairperson of the Department of Systems Management and the Department of National Security Affairs.
+- 2) Completion of a minimum of 48 hours of graduate-level courses, at least 12 hours of which are at the 4000 level. - 3) Completion of an acceptable thesis, with at least one advisor from either the Department of Systems Management, or the Department of National Security Affairs. - 4) Approval of the candidate's program by the Chair, Department of Systems Management or the Chair, Department of National Security Affairs.